thingsboard/thingsboard.github.io/docs/mqtt-broker/install/docker.md

 ## Installation

-Set the terminal to the directory which contains the `docker-compose.yml` file and execute the following command to install ThingsBoard MQTT Broker:
+Set the terminal to the directory which contains the `docker-compose.yml` file and execute the following command to install TBMQ:

 ```
 docker compose pull